How to Become a General Contractor in Georgia

 Study the Right Material

 When you study on your own, be sure you are covering the correct information.
-Follow along with a guide and make sure you know proficiently about the construction business’s business and practical sides.
+Follow along with a guide and other Georgia general contractor exam prep material and make sure you know proficiently about the construction business’ business and practical sides.

-Questions will cover marketing, administration, building codes, building materials, accounting, and more.
+Questions on the exam will cover marketing, administration, building codes, building materials, accounting, and more.

 Know the Laws

-Perhaps the most critical aspect of passing your exam is understanding the specific Georgia laws and restrictions.
+Perhaps the most critical aspect of passing your exam is understanding the specific Georgia laws and restrictions when it comes to being a general contractor.
 Municipalities and counties may have slightly different regulations as well.

 Take Practice Tests

-If it has been a while since you sit down and take an exam, make sure to practice.
+If it has been a while since you sat down and took an exam, make sure to practice.
 Brush up on your test-taking skills, so you are not intimidated when the big day comes.
 Take a test from a previous year to get a sense of what to expect.

 The test will consist of only multiple-choice questions, which for some is more difficult as there is no room to explain your thinking.